-Step 4: Perform the test.
-Follow the steps in the order indicated below.
+Step 4: Perform the test.2 Follow the steps in the order indicated below.
 Use a pressure test gauge that is accurate to within 0.5 psi.
-Record the results on the pressure test form, which can be found on the Aquatherm website.
+The cyclic, 30-min hydrostatic, and 2-hr hydrostatic tests must be performed with water only.